JUCE Components: Mouse & Keyboard Listening

 • You’ve called setWantsKeyboardFocus(true) on the component.

-This doesn’t actually focus the component, though.
-These are just the pre-requisites.
+These are just the prerequisites.
 This is you telling JUCE “yeah, this component might grab focus at some point.”

 Click to focus by default

 By default, clicking a visible component focuses it.
-You can disable this by setting setMouseClickGrabsKeyboardFocus(false) on a component.

-Manually grab focus
+Manually grabbing focus

 Sometimes you want to dictate which component gets focus.